BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

-  Ey, I come from seeing our project team mates.
+  Hey, I come from seeing our project team mates.
 They're delighted with their new toy, but they miss something.

-  I forgot to tell you that after the backup is run they need to review the log file to check that all went OK.
+  I forgot to tell you that after the backup is run they need to review the log file to check that everything went OK.

 **Junior**

   Makes sense.
 Do you think that *Kapow!* can help with this?
-I have the feeling that this is the right way to do it...
+I have the feeling that this is the right way to go about it...

 **Senior**